Coding bootcamp job placement programs and guarantees are some of the most enticing aspects of this new form of job training.

 The majority of software engineers have degrees in Computer Science or Analytics.
 When it comes to salary, the difference between college and bootcamp graduates is narrow.
 Initially, college graduates can expect to earn between $3,000 and $5,000 more on average, but the gap narrows over time.
 Experience is king in the tech industry; if your work is exceptional, you’ll reach your goals.

 When you consider the cost of a four-year degree, it may be best to avoid college and go directly to a coding bootcamp.
 In the time it takes the competition to graduate, you’ll be done with bootcamp and already three years into a career.

-What Can I Do To Improve My Odds?
+What Can You Do to Improve Your Odds?

-[First of all, you need to pick the right coding bootcamp.
+First, you need to pick the right coding bootcamp.
 Coding bootcamp job placement rates are all over the board, so choosing a program with high placement is key to success.
-Coding bootcamps with low placement rates probably don’t offer the best education.
-Coding bootcamps such as Thinkful, App Academy, and Lambda have a proven track record of student success.
+Bootcamps like Thinkful, App Academy, and Springboard, and Lambda School have proven track records of student success.

 - Research coding bootcamps and apply for the right one.

 - Enroll in a bootcamp that offers a job guarantee or apprenticeship program after graduation (be sure to read the fine print!).

 If you follow these strategies, you’ll set yourself up for success after coding bootcamp.
 Jobs are competitive and placement isn’t always a sure thing.
 A great coding bootcamp will get you halfway, but the rest is your responsibility.
 With hard work, a great portfolio, and a dedicated community, you can head out into the job market with confidence and glowing qualifications.